Smelly Urine During Pregnancy: Causes And Tips To Reduce It

 Frequently Asked Questions

-1. Why does my urine smell foul but no infection?
+1. Why does my urine smell foul despite no infection?

 Lack of adequate hydration can cause peculiar or foul urine smell without infections.
 Certain medications, vitamin B6 supplements, and foods can cause smelly urine.
 Liver and kidney problems might also result in smelly urine.
 You may seek coexisting symptoms and medical care if needed (7).